-Twenty-four karateka in all are due to earn the final Olympic places in the qualifier at the Stade Pierre de Coubertin Sports Hall which concludes tomorrow (June 13).
+Twenty-four karateka - the top three in each category - will earn the final Olympic places in the qualifier at the Stade Pierre de Coubertin Sports Hall which concludes on Sunday (June 13).

 Nearly 500 competitors from 80 countries have entered.

 A total of 40 karateka have already qualified for Tokyo 2020 through the World Karate Federation standings.

 Tomorrow athletes in the male kata, kumite female under-61kg and kumite male under-75kg will be in action.